djordje34/JAVA-ChatRooms/README.md

 # JAVA-ChatRooms
 Java ChatRooms GUI app

-This is an enhanced chat application developed as part of an exercise.
+This is an enhanced chat application developed as part of an exercise/exam.
 Users can send private messages, create chat rooms, and perform various actions on the chat server.

 ## Features